65MO/Galaxy-E/README.md

 # Galaxy-E
 This repository will gather ideas and development of Galaxy-E tools

-# A dedicated Franch version of Galaxy
+# A dedicated French version of Galaxy
 Following the @dannon [PR]()https://github.com/galaxyproject/galaxy/pull/3762 @ValentinChCloud will work on this task.

 # Interesting tools